Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [cyxx](https://github.com/cyxx/blues) for the Blues Brothers engine that makes this possible.
 Also thanks to [Jetup13](https://github.com/Jetup13/blues-oga) for the porting work for the rk3326 platform.

 ### Cannonball (OutRun) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Add the OutRun Revision B ROMs into /roms/ports/cannonball/gamedata folder then start Cannonball from Ports in the emulationstation menu.
-For exact naming of roms, view this [link](https://github.com/djyt/cannonball/blob/master/roms/roms.txt)
+For exact naming of roms, view this [link](https://github.com/djyt/cannonball/blob/master/roms/roms.txt) \
+Notes: Thanks to [djyt](https://github.com/djyt/cannonball) for creating the engine for this OutRun arcade game and thanks to [Libretro](https://github.com/libretro/cannonball) for adding this as a retroarch core.

 ### Cave Story (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Cave Story files are already included and ready to go.
-Just start Cave Story from Ports in the emulationstation menu.
+Just start Cave Story from Ports in the emulationstation menu. \
+Notes: Thanks to [Libretro](https://github.com/libretro/nxengine-libretro) for porting this as a retroarch core.

 ### Cave Story (evo) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Install through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster) and start Cave Story-Evo from Ports in the emulationstation menu. \